yayekit/forex/README.md

 ```
 , where `YYYY-MM-DD` is the desired start and end dates for the rates to be fetched.

+This may take anywhere from 5 to 25 seconds, depending on the server load.

 ### Google Sheets Integration

 The fetched rates are written into the: